ay-lab/dcHiC/README.md

 If you want to cite our tool, please cite our [preprint](https://www.biorxiv.org/content/10.1101/2021.02.02.429297v1).
 Please note that this paper describes the first iteration of dcHiC, from which there have been fairly significant methodology changes.

 See web-hosted visualization examples of case scenarios in the new version [here](https://ay-lab.github.io/dcHiC).

+### Demo

+This README contains the key information you will need to use this application.
+However, some users may find a demo helpful—ours includes a script to run package installation as well as detailed guides for different options of dcHiC.
+All of these resources are available in `dchic_demo.zip`, with relevant instructions inside!

 ## Installation